-The statistician expert in induction of the future from the past, will scoff at my naive, innumerate device, a five-year old’s forecasting examples; he is keen not to interfere with the data, he knows so much better that the world is given and we are mere spectators of the great laws at work.
+The statistician, expert in reduction of the future to the past, will scoff at my naive, innumerate device, a five-year old’s forecasting examples; he is keen not to interfere with the data, not to confuse the look alike.
+He knows, so much better, that the world is given and determined, and we are mere spectators of the great laws at work.
 Such persons do not understand what it means to give shape.

-However, as a common sense resident of our social world, with or without mathematics, when you look and the scenery and it feels familiar, the same story is often repeated.
-Or, when looking at the context and the event, the action in progress, they have an air of something you saw before, a family ressemblance, it is reasonable to guess that maybe, the future will follow in the same riverbed.
-Man-made shapes, like roads and buildings are a form of memory.
+However, as a common sense resident of our social world, with or without mathematics, when I look and the scenery and it feels familiar, the same story is often repeated in front of me.
+Or, when looking at the context, the situation and the event, the action should I say the story - in progress, they may have an air of something you saw before, a family ressemblance.
+It is then reasonable to guess that maybe, the future will follow in a similar if not the same riverbed and not with the same water.
+Man-made shapes, particularly, like roads and buildings are a form of memory and direction.
 I go as far as to believe that shapes announce and carry into the future.

 When change looms and concerted action needs direction, I found often useful to use the power to make things simple and to hint the future in a simple image; this gives an intuitive fulcrum in the middle of disorder, confidence and focus to many in high moments, and even hints some good design or an itinerary to get out of the woods; but beware, you must avoid believing or preaching such metaphors while you use them, better keep your eyes open and warn others; unexpected change happens.
-The value of "shaping" is that you start somewhere instead of remaining in the middle of nowhere, you seek order in chaos; subsequently, you must work towards reality, moment after moment, the Bayesian way if I may say so*...
+The value of "shaping" is that you start somewhere instead of remaining in the middle of nowhere, you set a small island of order in chaos; subsequently, you must work from the metaphor towards reality, moment after moment, the Bayesian way if I may say so*...

 Here are a few examples I know from endlessly many; if you use the principle with intuition, boldness but also with common sense moderation you will no doubt build your own useful collection: